ming8924/py-faster-rcnn/help/README.md

 This is inspired by the modification made in https://github.com/zeyuanxy/fast-rcnn to train Fast R-CNN for another dataset.
 Here we illustrate how to train a Faster R-CNN model with the Person in Personal Albums (PIPA) dataset

+### Prepare Dataset
+We convert the annotations of PIPA to xml file to be consistent with Pascal VOC.
+This is done by convert_pipa_annotation.m, which calls VOCwritexml.m from the Pascal VOC devkit.

 ### Format Your Dataset

 At first, the dataset must be reorganized to the following structure.